 - The failure to correct or warn you about the dangerous condition was the cause of your injury.

-- You suffered damages as a result of your injury.
+- You suffered damages (e., medical expenses and lost wages) due to your injury.

 Damages refer to your medical expenses, lost wages, pain and suffering and other costs you incurred as a result of your injury.
 Some people have collected large awards or settlements as a result of a slip and fall.
 Others have not, generally because they cannot prove the owner or manager knew or should have known about the dangerous condition, or they cannot prove that reasonable care was not exercised in remedying the dangerous condition.